JacquesGariepy/agenticai_openweathermap/readme.txt

 - If there is an invalid API key or network issue, a "ConnectionError" will be logged.
 - If the `config.json` file is incorrectly formatted, the application will raise a `json.decoder.JSONDecodeError`.

+### How to Register for an OpenWeatherMap API Key

+To access weather data using the OpenWeatherMap API, you need to **register for an account** and obtain an API key.
+Here's how to do it:

+1. **Sign up**: Visit the [OpenWeatherMap Sign-Up page](https://home.openweathermap.org/users/sign_up) and fill in your details (email, username, and password).

+2. **Confirm your email**: After signing up, you will receive a confirmation email.
+Please confirm your email to activate your account.

+3. **Obtain your API key**: Once your account is activated, log in and navigate to the [API keys section](https://home.openweathermap.org/api_keys) in your account.
+Your default API key will be displayed there.
+You can also create additional keys for different projects if necessary.

+4. **Wait for activation**: It may take some time for your API key to be fully activated and ready for use.
+Be patient, and ensure your email is confirmed to avoid delays.

+### Free Tier and Usage Limits
+- **Free License**: OpenWeatherMap provides a **free plan** that allows up to **1,000 API calls per day**.
+This is ideal for small projects or individual developers.
+- For larger applications, you can explore paid plans with higher call limits and additional features by visiting the [OpenWeatherMap Pricing page](https://openweathermap.org/price)【66†source】【68†source】.

 ## How to Set Up and Run the Application

 ### Using Conda: